Thinking of joining the cotton industry for a season? You might love it so much you want to stay!

-Depending on the time in the season, casual workers may be asked to do these kinds of jobs:
+Depending on the time in the season, casual workers may be asked to do a range of jobs, including:

-- Drive a cotton picker/harvester (these are air conditioned these days, with CD players and GPS systems so they basically drive themselves)
+• Drive a cotton picker/harvester (typically air conditioned, with CD players and GPS systems)

 The best way to find casual work in the cotton industry is through one of the specialist labour hire companies that operate in cotton production areas.
 These include: